HCP Z1

-HCP Z1 - is a series of train carriages constructed by H. Cegielski in Poznań, which meet the UIC-Z1 standard for passenger train carriages.
-Several types of the wagons in the standard have been built, with over 100 units built.
+HCP Z1 is a series of train carriages constructed by H. Cegielski in Poznań, which meet the UIC-Z1 standard for passenger train carriages.
+Several types of the wagons in the standard have been built, 138 units overall as of 2015.
 The main user of the carriages is PKP Intercity.
 The HCP Z1 is also used by the Belarusian Railway and the Polski Tabor Szynowy.